 9) Noise: During the communication process, outside factors may distract or interfere with the reception of the message.
-This distortion of unplanned factors is referred to as the noise element of communication.
+This distortion of unplanned factors is referred to as noise.

 Noise can disrupt any and all elements of communication.
 For example, ineffective communication by an inexperienced sender can cause the message to be poorly interpreted by the receiver.